platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 In your PHPStorm Settings window, go to `Languages & Frameworks` > `PHP` > `Debug`.

-Ensure that the "Debug port" is set to the expected value (9003, or whatever you want to use in the `--port` flag) and that "Can accept external connections" is checked.Other settings are at your discretion.
+Ensure that the "Debug port" is set to the expected value (9003, or whatever you want to use in the `--port` flag) and that "Can accept external connections" is checked.
+Other settings are at your discretion.

 ![Xdebug configuration screen](/images/xdebug/xdebug-settings.png "0.6")